 Acid reflux may be difficult to recognize, as dogs can’t tell you when they are uncomfortable.
 There are, however, several symptoms and signs of acid reflux in dogs that you should look out for.

-If you notice these symptoms, consult your veterinarian:
+If you notice the following, consult your vet:

 - Burping, gurgling, gagging, or weak vomiting after meals